1856 Last Island hurricane: Elsewhere

-On Calliou Island, which was located near Last Island, four homes were destroyed and the others suffered substantial damage.
+On Calliou Island, which was located near Last Island, four homes were destroyed, and the others suffered substantial damage.
 Tides generated by the storm capsized two boats and swept away stock.
 The city of New Orleans was inundated with 13.14 in of rain.
 Every building in Abbeville was destroyed, including St. Mary Magdalen Church.
 Crops along the Mermentau River suffered large losses from freshwater flooding.
 Farther east, storm surge and abnormally high tides left some sections of Plaquemines Parish inundated by several feet of water, resulting in a near-total loss of rice crops.
 Severe losses to orange crops were reported in the area.
 Extensive damage occurred in St. Tammany Parish at Lewisburg, Mandeville, and other areas near the Tchefuncte River.
 The storm swept away bathhouses and wharves, while also downing fences, trees, and vegetation.

 In print

 The disaster became national news as soon as three survivors salvaged a small boat and sailed to the mainland for help.

-In addition to the several first hand accounts, the story of Last Island has been republished periodically.
+In addition to the several firsthand accounts, the story of Last Island has been republished periodically.
 The list below includes only a few versions: